 1. User Agreement

-The FRASER INSTITUTE only collects personal information from users if that user voluntarily provides us with such information by subscribing to our Email updates, registering for events, becoming a supporter of the Fraser Institute, or by submitting a question or comment to the FRASER INSTITUTE.
+The FRASER INSTITUTE only collects personal information from users if that user voluntarily provides us with such information by subscribing to our Email updates, registering for events, becoming a supporter of the Fraser Institute, participating in our surveys, or by submitting a question or comment to the FRASER INSTITUTE.
 Users are under no obligation to provide us with this information and may access our website without providing any personal information.
 By volunteering this information users agree to its collection for the purposes stated below.

 The FRASER INSTITUTE uses the personal information collected for the following purposes: